rkuppi/Jamboree-Education-ML/README.md

 # EDA
 - Univarient and bivarient analysis were performed to understand the data better and determine best features
+- Determined factors that are important in graduate admissions

 # Logistic Regression Model
 - Implemented Logistic Regression model using slkearn, OLS method, best R-squared was found to be 0.83